 - Present research at a meeting or workshop on campus.

-- Submit quarterly learning plans, which include updates on activities, relevant workshops attended, and gains in your research projects.
+- Submit quarterly learning plans, which include updates on activities, relevant workshops attended, and progress on your research projects.
 Trainees are responsible for ensuring that their primary mentor has provided comments and an electronic signature on each learning plan.

 Terms and Eligibility

 The NIA postdoctoral fellowship stipend is set by NIH and adjusted according to years of experience.
-Fellowships are renewable for a second year with acceptable progress.
-The fellowship includes health insurance for the recipient fellow.
-Please note that the fellowship does not provide coverage for vision or dental nor does it cover family/spousal insurance.
+The option to renew your fellowship for a second year is available with acceptable programs.
+Health insurance included for the recipient fellow, but does not cover vision or dental, nor does it cover family/spousal insurance.
 Fellows are eligible for modest travel support and work space; both are dependent on availability, and all fellowships are contingent on successful renewal of the NIA grant award.

 Candidates must be interested in demography or the economics of aging and have a PhD or equivalent graduate degree.
-Fellowships are restricted to U.S. citizens and permanent residents.
-Fellows must be in residence at the University of Chicago for the academic year for which they are offered a fellowship.
-Previous research in demography or the economics of aging is not necessary; however, a future commitment is.
+Previous research in demography or the economics of aging is not necessary, however, a future commitment is.
+Fellowships are restricted to U.S. citizens and permanent residents that are in residence at the University of Chicago for the academic year for which they are offered a fellowship.

 Postdoctoral Application Requirements